mconiaris/AmericanPhotosApp/development_notes.md

-February 14, 2018
-- ran ng new <app> to use a generator to install the app.

-Setup Notes:
+#General Helpful Notes
+* Run ng serve to launch localhost

+#Setup Notes
 1. Checked for npm installation and upgraded to latest version
-2. Ran npm init to create a package.json file.
-3.
+2. February 14, 2018: ran ng new <app> to use a generator to install the app.

 ===========